 Instead of spritzing perfume directly on your clothes, which can be overpowering, try infusing the scent instead.
 Cosmopolitan.com recommends spraying your favorite perfume on some tissue paper or cotton balls.
 Wait for them to dry, then simply line your dresser drawer with them and place your clothes on top.
 Trapped with your signature scent, your clothes will smell heavenly in no time.

 After using a dryer sheet in your laundry, don't just toss it.
 Even used dryer sheets still carry enough fragrance to help scent your closet and clothes.
 Tuck used sheets into the corners of dresser drawers or into the pockets of some of your more infrequently worn pieces.
 The best part is that you won't have to worry about conflicting scents because you used the exact same one when you did the laundry.

 Even when it seems like your car air freshener has lost all of its scent, moving it into a smaller space that isn't as well ventilated (like your closet or dresser) will prove that it has some life left in it.
 Hang it in the back of your closet or tuck it away in the back of a dresser drawer.
 The amount of fragrance it should have left will be enough to keep your clothes smelling great without it being an overpowering scent.

 4. Coffee Grounds

 Not only do coffee grounds absorb bad odors, but they also just smell kind of amazing on their own.
 So to make your closet and clothes smell amazing, fill a container with grounds, poke a few holes in the lid, and store it in your closet.
 Just make sure to recycle your grounds at least once a month so everything stays fresh.

-If you keep vintage pieces or perhaps are just pulling out some sweaters from storage, vodka can actually help kill musty odors.
+If you keep vintage pieces or perhaps are just pulling out some sweaters from storage, vodka can actually help eliminate musty odors.
 Try mixing some in a one-to-one ratio with water in a spray bottle.
 Lightly spritz over any areas that smell stale, and hang your clothes in a well-ventilated area.
 Just be sure to test the mixture on a small, unnoticeable area first.